davestewart/davestewart-content/content/work/fairsquare/index.md

 :media-gallery{media="ux"}

-Having understood the brief, we iterated on increasingly accurate fidelities of wireframes to realise user journeys on paper, before building any significant parts of the site:
+Having understood the brief, we iterated on increasingly accurate fidelity of wireframes to realise user journeys on paper, before building any significant parts of the site:

 :media-gallery{media="wireframes"}